-Under Tennessee law, schools may excuse a student to participate in religious instruction upon receiving a written request from a parent.
+Under Tennessee law, schools shall excuse a student to participate in religious instruction upon receiving a written request from a parent.
 The students may be dismissed for up to one class period per day to attend Released Time.

 As a result, a Released Time program in Tennessee would need to obtain permission from the local school board for students to participate in the program.
 It would also need to ensure compliance with the court approved guideposts for Released Time programs.
 These include:

 1) The school cannot fund the Released Time program, other than de minimis administrative costs (such as the costs of a school board approving a local Released Time policy).

 2) Released Time programs cannot take place on school premises; and

 3) Student participation in Released Time programs must be voluntary.
 There cannot be any coercion on the part of any school official.

 However, these three points are not exclusive.
 One should conduct thorough research on the latest state and federal laws and court decisions to determine if there are any updated guidelines for a Released Time program to follow.

 Additionally, high schools can award academic credits for participation in a Released Time program provided that the programs meet certain requirements.

 Keep in mind that school officials are not required to approve a program.
 However, with community support, a carefully researched approach, and a proposal consistent with state law, you should expect success in gaining approval for the program.

 (a) As used in this section, “released time course” means a period of time during which a student is excused from school to attend a course in religious moral instruction taught by an independent entity off school property.